Design vs. Decorating

-Although interior decoration is a specialized field, formal schooling is not a necessity.
+Interior decoration is a specialized field, and formal schooling is not a necessity.
 It does require the individual to be creative, have great visualization skills and the ability to pull an overall scheme together, considering all aesthetic details down to accessories.
 Because a technical education is not required, interior decorators are not involved in designing the layout of the space or projects that involve large scale renovations or structural planning and they will usually come on board after the “bones” and more technical aspects of the project are complete.
-However, many decorators will complete courses in colour and fabric, furniture layout, furniture styles and more and develop an extensive knowledge on how to update a space efficiently and effectively.
+However, many decorators will complete education that trains specifically in colour and fabric, furniture layout, furniture styles and more and develop an extensive knowledge on how to update a space efficiently and effectively.

 Decorators focus on the overall surface look of a space.
 They choose furnishings, fixtures, lighting, paint, fabric, and accessories, creating a decorating scheme that is beautifully put together, and reflects the personality of the homeowners.
 If you feel that the bones of your home are in good shape and up to date, or if your budget doesn’t allow for major changes, a decorator can do wonders to give your space a facelift without the stress that a renovation brings.
 They have a keen eye in judging what changes or additions will give you the most impact for your buck!

-Our decorators are fantastically talented when it comes to bringing a space to its full potential.
-We focus our attention on gathering beautiful pieces locally and from our own sources.
-We make selections that are aesthetically pleasing and create focal points that are unique and will really set your space apart!
-The most important part of our job as a decorator is to keep you, the homeowner in mind so your space truly reflects your style and personality!
+Our designers & decorators are fantastically talented when it comes to bringing a space to its full potential.
+Together they can create a space that keeps you, the homeowner in mind so your space truly reflects your style and personality!